 Any cyclist who doesn’t want to be stranded helplessly by the side of the road or trail needs to invest in a pump.
 Fortunately, a good-quality pump needn’t break the bank.

 We’ve rounded up the best cheap mini pumps, track pumps, CO2 inflators and tubeless inflators reviewed by the BikeRadar team.

 What type of bike pump do I need?

-Mini pump — best for stuffing into a jersey pocket, storing in a saddle bag or strapped to a frame.
+Mini pump — best for stuffing into a jersey pocket, storing in a saddle bag, chucking in a backpack or strapping to a frame.
 Slow to inflate, particularly with mountain bike tyres, but very compact

 Track pump — a pump with an inbuilt stand that is best left in the house or back of a car.
 Quick to use but bulky

-CO2 inflator — A small head that uses screw-in, one-shot CO2 cartridges to quickly bring tyres up to a usable pressure.
+CO2 inflator — a small inflator with a head that uses screw-in, one-shot CO2 cartridges to quickly bring tyres up to a usable pressure.
 Emergency use only

 Tubeless inflator — a specialist high-volume chamber that can be pressurised to give a powerful blast of air to seat tubeless road or mountain bike tyres

 Cheap bike pumps: our favourites for 2020